Christopher J. Walsh

-- Defended global healthcare device and supply company in qui tam suit involving alleged fraudulently obtained government contract.
+- Represented global health care device and supply company in qui tam suit involving alleged fraudulently obtained government contract.

 - Represented pharmaceutical company in qui tam suit alleging payments to pharmacies violated the Anti-Kickback Statute.

 - Represented pharmaceutical manufacturer at mediation with potential qui tam relator, settling claims prior to him initiating formal litigation.

 - Represents former Chief Commercial Officer of pharmaceutical manufacturer facing allegations of price fixing and collusion.

 - Represented George Perrot in post-conviction proceedings resulting in his release after having wrongfully served nearly 30 years in prison.
 Mr. Perrot’s conviction was based on now-discredited hair microscopy technique, and his conviction was the first in the country to be overturned resulting from the FBI’s historic hair microscopy review.
 In 2016, the Financial Times North America Innovative Lawyers report recognized Chris for his successful legal strategy in this case.

 - Represented former employee of technology company under criminal investigation for alleged scheme to fraudulently obtain US visas for overseas workers.